Early Life and Education

-Arsen Bashirovich Kanokov was born on February 22, 1957, in Shitkhala, Kabardino-Balkaria, Russia.
-His parents were working-class, with his mother being a medical assistant and his father working in agriculture.
-Kanokov graduated from School No. 1 of Nartkala and later pursued higher education at the Plekhanov Russian University of Economics, where he earned a degree in 1981.
+Arsen Bashirovich Kanokov was born on February 22, 1957, in the village of Shitkhala, Kabardino-Balkarian Republic.
+He studied at School No. 1 of Nartkala and graduated from the Plekhanov Russian University of Economics in 1981 with a degree in economics.
 After serving in the Soviet Army, he began his career in the Moscow fruit and vegetable association.

 Rise to Success